apache/spark/docs/concepts.rst

 deserialization mechanism the custom class should override ``serialize_value`` and ``deserialize_value`` methods.

+It is also possible to override the ``orm_deserialize_value`` method which is used for deserialization when recreating ORM XCom object.
+This happens every time we query the XCom table, for example when we want to populate XCom list view in webserver.
+If your XCom backend performs expensive operations, or has large values that aren't useful to show in such a view, override this method to provide an alternative representation.
+By default Airflow will use ``BaseXCom.orm_deserialize_value`` method which returns the value stored in Airflow database.

 See :doc:`modules_management` for details on how Python and Airflow manage modules.

 .. _concepts:variables: